Hero and the Terror: Critical response

 The movie had a mostly negative reception and has a 0% rating on movie rating website Rotten Tomatoes.

 Kevin Thomas of the Los Angeles Times said, "With 'Hero and the Terror' Chuck Norris makes his most determined effort yet to balance his martial arts displays with serious acting.
 On a modest level Norris succeeds, only to be tripped up by an underdeveloped script".

 Richard Harrington of The Washington Post called the film "a typically slow and uninspired go-round", adding "it probably won't do any good, but here goes: Be very careful and avoid this 'Hero'".

 Roger Ebert of the Chicago Sun-Times awarded the film two out of four stars, remarking that "A new Chuck Norris is unveiled in 'Hero and the Terror', which contains its share of martial arts combat, to be sure, but also shows him as a sensitive romantic who makes small talk over candlelit dinners and wants to be present for the birth of his daughter.
 There is nothing in the basic story of 'Hero and the Terror' that really requires Norris to reveal these tender new aspects to his character, but perhaps he simply put them in because he liked them.
 Norris is a gentle and intelligent man, and maybe he grew tired of kicking people in the face in the movies".

+Michael Mills of The Palm Beach Post gave it one and a half stars, but appreciated the photography, the production design, and Norris's acting and range expansion.
+He felt that it the film fell apart due to his script and wrote "there's not an iota of originality in the script, which drags us through the same well-worn territory covered by any number of other movies."

+Jack Garner in his review published in Lansing State Journal gave it a 6 on a scale of 10.
+Garner explained that Hero and the Terror "is an entertaining, suspenseful and decidedly change-of pace thriller for the star of the Cannon films stable.
+Unlike most Cannon fodder, Hero and the Terror offers an appealing, multidimensional central character, well played by Norris in a manner that suggests that the martial arts athlete-turned-actor is progressing in the move from karate action to drama."

+Michael H. Price of the Fort Worth Star-Telegram gave it an 8 on a scale of 10, and said the film "is an involving thriller that stands with the best of its kind."
+He praised the cast and the direction.
+On Norris's performance he found it "engaging" and said that it "proves him capable of stretching beyond his customary loner stance to function convincingly as a romantic lead."